CodersOnlyCH/codersonlych.github.io/content/association/_index.md

 layout = 'no-list'
 +++

-This section covers the legal part of the association.
+Coders Only is a **registered non-profit association** dedicated to advancing software development knowledge and fostering a strong, collaborative tech community in Switzerland.
+As an official organization, **we operate transparently**, with clearly defined bylaws, governance structures, and financial accountability.

+In this section, you’ll find everything related to the formal side of Coders Only—including our mission, board members, financial details, official documents, and community metrics.

 {{< grid >}}
-{{< box title="About" >}}
-The "Coders Only" association is dedicated to promoting the theory and application of software development concepts, methods, and related topics in Switzerland.
-{{< /box >}}

 {{< box title="Address" >}}
 Coders Only
 codersonly.org/verein